Kashinoga/hello-comma-website/content/about/groups/yellow.md

 ## Communication

-A majority of the information will be communicated through one of the [available group chats](/about/groups/#chats) for this group.
+Alerts will be communicated through the [group chats](/about/groups/#group-chats).

 ## Priority

-The following describes what information each group chat receives.
+The following describes what information each group chat channel receives.

 | Level     | Description                                                                      |
 | --------- | -------------------------------------------------------------------------------- |